jstrimpel/lazojs-todomvc/readme.md

 # Lazojs TodoMVC Example

-Lazojs is a client-server JavaScript web framework.
-The name is derived from the Spanish word lazo which means to link.
+Lazojs is a full stack client-server web framework based on Backbone, Requirejs, and Handlebars.

+The name is derived from the Spanish word LAZO which means link.

-The goal of Lazojs is to provide a "link" between application views, models, and logic between the client and server truly allowing a developer to write once, run anywhere.
+The goal of Lazojs is to provide a ‘link’ between the client and server for application views, models, and business logic allowing developer to create complex applications with ease.

+It is being used to power the internal business tools to support the redesign and launch of walmart.com US.

 ## !important If You Read Anything Read this Section